IEEE-USA Congressional Fellowships

 - broaden the perspectives of the science, engineering and governmental communities regarding the value of such interaction.

 Each year, the IEEE-USA Government Fellows Committee selects eligible IEEE members from a pool of applicants to serve a one-year fellowship on Capitol Hill.
-Each fellow works on the
+The fellow works on the

 personal staff of a U.S. Senator or Congressman, or the professional staff of a